Frequently asked questions

 How have the views of local residents along the route been taken into account?

-The planning was adopted by the Government of the Republic on 30 August 2012 and sets out the basic route of Rail Baltica.
-The more detailed route was laid down in the framework of the regional planning process, which involved 86 different public consultations between 2013 and 2017, with a total of over 4,000 participants.
+The choice of the location of the railway line has been open to all, including local residents whose lives are most affected by the proximity of the railway.
+The route of the link through Pärnu towards Riga was agreed as part of the Estonia 2030+ national planning process, following extensive discussions involving many groups in society.
+It was drafted and organised by the Planning Department of the Ministry of the Interior, and everyone was able to participate in the discussions.
+The participatory process was extensive, with discussions held with civil associations, local residents, local authorities and experts.
+The planning was adopted by the Government of the Republic on 30 August 2012 and the basic Rail Baltica route was set out.
+The more detailed route was laid down in the framework of the regional planning process, which involved 86 different public consultations between 2013 and 2017, with the participation of more than 4,000 people.
 Consultations were carried out in all the municipalities crossed by Rail Baltica during the preparation of the preliminary design.
-In 2021, the Supreme Court annulled a section of about 40 km of track in Southern Parnu County previously included in the regional plans.
-In 2023, new environmental impact assessments were completed for this section, and a new optimal route corridor was selected at the end of 2023, which will be subject to public consultation in 2024, so that an updated county plan with a suitable Rail Baltica route can be adopted in 2024.
+In 2021, the Supreme Court annulled a section of about 40 kilometres of the line in Southern Parnu County, which was previously included in the regional plans.
+In 2023, new environmental impact assessments were completed for this section, and a new optimal route corridor was selected at the end of 2023, subject to public consultations in 2024, so that an updated county plan with a suitable Rail Baltica route could be adopted in 2025.

 How and if at all has the route choice taken into account the existing transport routes of local residents and existing facilities?